DOCUMENT / CAPABILITY STATEMENT

 Doctrine.

 Failures are designed for, not designed around.
 Every fastener on a Flatline module is replaceable in the field with one tool.
+Every wear part has a documented spare and a documented procedure.
 Spares specifications are published, not proprietary.

 A Flatline module that fails at hour 96 in cold weather should be back in service before hour 100, with parts the user already carries.